 For an easy weeknight dinner serve this crock pot turkey Bolognese sauce with zucchini noodles.
 Bonus—you can use this paleo and Whole30 spaghetti sauce for so many recipes!

-What makes this recipe so easy is not browning the meat first.
-The turkey goes in the crock pot raw.
 The key to getting the right texture is leaving the ground turkey in chunks while it cooks.
 Just cover it with the sauce—don't mix it in completely (I learned this the hard way).
 When you break it up after it cooks, it creates a texture more like traditional meat sauce.